pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_http_services/_index.md

 ---
 type: docs
 no_list: true
-title: "Commandable Http Services"
+title: "Commandable HTTP services"
-linkTitle: "Commandable Http Services"
+linkTitle: "Commandable HTTP services"
 weight: 10
 description: >-
      What are and how to use CommandableHttpServices.